-Holistic Nutrition for Clear Skin – Part 4: Eating & Nourishment for Acne
+Holistic Nutrition for Clear Skin – Part 4: Nutrition for Acne

 This post continues my series about acne and how to find help through a holistic, whole-foods, mind-body-spirit approach.
-My goal in these posts is to give you information, so you can make changes and see improvements in your skin, and hopefully find love for your skin again and some peace with your reflection in the mirror.
+This post is all about nutrition and acne.
+My goal in these posts is to give you information, so you can make changes and see improvements in your skin, and hopefully find love for your skin again, as well as peace (and even delight!) with your reflection in the mirror.

 Acne is About Overall Health